fireship-io/fireship.io/content/lessons/ffmpeg-useful-techniques/index.md

 npm install fluent-ffmpeg
 ```

-Once installed, you can can start using it like so:
+Once installed, you can start using it like so:

 ```javascript
 const ffmpeg = require('fluent-ffmpeg');